ServBay + Docker Integration FAQ

 3306

-) - Username/Password: use the credentials you set in ServBay
+). - Username/password: Use the credentials you set up in ServBay for the database or service.

-Example (connecting to ServBay-managed MySQL): If MySQL is running in ServBay on port 3306
+Example (connecting to ServBay-managed MySQL): Suppose MySQL is running at port

 host.docker.internal